 How to use the program

 Eastern has established relationships with computer manufacturers to offer laptop computers to the students and their families at an educational discount.
-The manufacturers have established sites for EIU students to purchase a laptop configured to meet the recommended minimum specifications to be compatible with the EIU networks.
+The manufacturers have established sites for EIU students to purchase a laptop configured to meet the recommended minimum specifications to be compatible with the ElU networks.
 The customer service representative of the manufacturer will answer any question you may have about the configurations.
-See http://www.eiu.edu/laptop for more information.

 A particular academic major may have specific requirements for a laptop configuration.
 It is recommended the student visit the website of the academic department to determine if the department has different requirements.
-The academic department can be located at the EIU "A to Z Index" and at the EIU Union Bookstore.
+The academic departments’ website can be located at the EIU "A to Z Index" and information about laptop requirements is available at the EIU Union Bookstore.